Richard O'Connor: First World War

 During the First World War, O'Connor initially served as signals officer of the 22nd Brigade in the 7th Division and captain in command of the 7th Division's Signals Company.
 From October 1916, as a captain and later as a brevet major, he served as brigade major of 91st Brigade, 7th Division.
 He was awarded the Military Cross (MC) in February 1915.
 In March of that year he saw action at Arras and Bullecourt.
-O'Connor was awarded the Distinguished Service Order (DSO) and appointed brevet lieutenant-colonel while he was in command of the 2nd Infantry Battalion of the Honourable Artillery Company, part of the 7th Division, in June 1917.
+O'Connor was appointed a Companion of the Distinguished Service Order (DSO) and appointed brevet lieutenant-colonel while he was in command of the 2nd Infantry Battalion of the Honourable Artillery Company, part of the 7th Division, in June 1917.
 The citation for his DSO reads:

 For conspicuous gallantry and resource.
 In consequence of a change in the situation a revision of plans became necessary, but, owing to darkness and heavy shelling, confusion arose.
 By his courage and promptness he quickly restored order, and organised a successful attack.

 In November of that year, the division was ordered to support the Italians against the Austro-Hungarian forces at the River Piave which then formed part of the Italian Front.
 In late October 1918 the 2nd Battalion captured the island of Grave di Papadopoli on the Piave River for which O'Connor received the Italian Silver Medal of Military Valor and a Bar to his DSO.

 At the end of the war, O'Connor reverted to his rank of captain and served as regimental adjutant from April to December 1919.